 All cities have that one restaurant which is just THE restaurant, and if you haven’t been there you kind of suck.
 Just kidding, you don’t, but you do need to go there at least one time.
 It’s got nothing to do with how expensive it is or pretentious the waiters are, it’s just been given the ‘cool’ badge by locals because it’s awesome and vibey and consistently fabulous no matter what time of the day or night you show up in need of carbs.

 In Cape Town, that place is definitely Societi Bistro (www.societibistro.co.za).
 And I don’t just say that because I’ve known the owner, Peter Weetman, since school.
 It’s the place Coldplay came for dinner two nights in a row (and God knows, Chris Martin isn’t easy to please); where Annie Lennox is a regular and anyone with vague celebrity status comes by to hang out when they’re visiting the Mother City.
-The reason is simply because it’s chilled, the food is excellent and inexpensive, it has a drop dead view of Table Mountain (and yes, we Capetonians are pathologically obsessed with our mountain) and the service is always impeccable.
+The reason is simply because it’s chilled, the food is excellent, it has a drop dead view of Table Mountain (and yes, we Capetonians are pathologically obsessed with our mountain) and the service is always impeccable.

 Oh, and there’s one more reason – there’s a very tasty sandwich on the menu with my name on it.
 For real.
 And not because I’m famous, but because nepotism rules.
 When you go there straight after you’ve read this have the mushroom risotto or the pork belly or the fillet au poivre.
 Or if you want something sandwich-y, the Susan Hayden (a-hem) and the Sylvie Hurford are divine.
 And when you spot Annie, it’s okay to go and say hello, she’s really nice and friendly.
 Do book, though (021 4242100) because it’s packed every night.
 And there’s free wifi which means you can pretend to work while you people-watch.
 Punt over.
 Off you go.